AdityaVa1/Paleo-200/2. Notions/Gastric Mill.md

-Help toothless modern birds and old [[Dinosaurs]] "chew" food, by muscle contractions.
+Help toothless modern birds and old [[Dinosaurs]] "chew" food, by contraction of stomach muscles with rocks inside.